 Under rare circumstances, it is possible that the connection between the staging and the production site may get lost and you need to connect the staging site again with the production website.

-This can happen when you try to migrate manually your staging site to live or by deleting the database row which contains the WP Staging settings.
+This can happen when you tried to migrate manually your staging site to live or by deleting the database row which contains the WP Staging settings.

 It also happens if you’ve restored your production site from an earlier backup which did not contain the latest staging site settings data.

 This can also happen if you moved your production and staging site to another server.

 Read here to find out how to reconnect the staging site in that case.

 Another reason for this could be if you created your staging site with a very old WP Staging version like 1.6 or earlier and then upgraded to the latest WP Staging Pro version.

 If WP Staging loosed its connection to the staging site it’s not possible to push the staging site to the production website any longer.